5gon12eder/msc-graphstudy/README.md

 short) license text.
 The text of this license can also be found in the file `./COPYING_MIT.txt` as well as [online](https://opensource.org/licenses/MIT).

-A number of small auxiliary files is provided under an even less restrictive ["all-permissive" license](https://www.gnu.org/prep/maintain/html_node/License-Notices-for-Other-Files.html).
-The files to which this applies bear a comment at the top which says: "Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided the copyright notice and this notice are preserved.
-This file is offered as-is, without any warranty."
-This is exactly what it is.
+A number of small auxiliary files is provided under an even less restrictive [&ldquo;all-permissive&rdquo;
+license](https://www.gnu.org/prep/maintain/html_node/License-Notices-for-Other-Files.html).
+The files to which this applies bear a comment at the top which says: &ldquo;Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided the copyright notice and this notice are preserved.
+This file is offered as-is, without any warranty.&rdquo; This is exactly what it is.

 The *prose* files (but none of the functional code) in the `./report/`, `./paper/` and `./slides_*` directories are licensed under a *Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License* the text for which